Pajdzik/Kamilpedia/Places.md

 	- Winner: Broomfield, Colorado with latitude of 39.97° N
 	- Runner up: Foggia, Italy with latitude of 41.46° N
 - The North Star Award – For the hometown that’s the northernmost on the map.
+	- Winner: Co.
+Westmeath, Ireland with latitude of 53.53° N
-	- Winner: Szczecin, Poland with latitude of 53.42° N
+	- Runner up: Szczecin, Poland with latitude of 53.42° N
 - The Eastern Promise Award – For the person coming from the far east.
+	- Winner: Chisinau, Moldova with longitude of 28.86° E
+	- Runner up:
 - The Wild, Wild West Award – For the team member whose town lies furthest to the west.
 - The Heart of the Map Award – For the hometown that lands closest to the geographic center of your team’s locations.
 - The Remote Ranger Award – For someone coming from a place that’s off the beaten path or in “the middle of nowhere.”